liranbg/JCEaverageCalculator/download.md

  - <i class="fa fa-linux"></i> Linux
  	- <i class="fa fa-wrench"></i> [Installer][linux] -

- 	Make sure you have qt > 4.8 on your system. to install:
+ 	to install (make the file executable):
  	{% highlight bash %}
 	#go to the directory of the installer
 	~$ cd Downloads
 	~/Downloads$ chmod +x ./JceManager-1.0-linux-x64.run
 	# now you can run the setup file
+	~/Downloads$ ./JceManager-1.0-linux-x64.run
 	{% endhighlight %}
+	Make sure you have qt > 4.8 on your machine.<br> if you have problems running *JCE Manager* please contact us.

 [winInstaller]: ../assets/bin/windows/setup.exe